daxm/FMC_API_Script/README.md

 # Update
 These scripts work as is, but are definately in an "alpha" stage.

-A different FMC API set of scripts, that aim to be more modular, is also being developed and can be found here: https://github.com/daxm/FMC_API_Wrapper.

 # File Summary
 The fmcapi.py file provides an FMC class will issue API actions against an FMC.